University Internship Program (UIP)

 Complete RSVP form here.

-The purpose of the new University Internship Program is to create a centralized location where all on-campus internships are posted and tracked.
+The purpose of the new University Internship Program is to create a centralized location where all on-campus internships can be posted and tracked.
 Benefits of the University Internship Program include:

 - Internship development support and quick click re-posting for future terms

 - Increased visibility for opportunities to broader ranges of students